 In the words of the MTSS team at Everett School District (Washington): “We fix systems, not students.”

 Kent Mcintosh, an expert on MTSS, highlights the implementation benefits of a holistic framework for educators:

 Rather than adding yet another initiative to crowd out the to-do lists of teachers and administrators, MTSS helps to connect existing efforts and systems across domains and integrate the supports already provided to students into a seamless whole.

 School districts implementing MTSS prevent students from slipping through the cracks by eliminating silos and giving educators a holistic view of each student across academics, behavior, and social emotional wellbeing.
 The integration of student supports can also help educators reduce the inefficiencies of competing initiatives.

 Educators often refer to Tier 1 supports as “universal” because they are provided to every student.
 Examples of strong Tier 1 supports include high-quality core instruction, embedding social-emotional learning into curriculum and assessment, and cultivating a positive and inclusive school climate.
 Many school districts create Tier 1 school climate teams or embed Tier 1 supports into school improvement planning.

 School districts such as D.C.
-Public Schools are leveraging trauma-responsive practices to strengthen relationships and provide students with safe spaces to handle trauma related to the public health crisis and incidents of racial violence.
+Public Schools are leveraging trauma-responsive practices to strengthen relationships and provide students with safe spaces to handle trauma.

 Additionally, school districts such as Portland Public Schools (Oregon) leverage a culturally responsive Tiered Fidelity Framework to guide effective implementation of Tier 1 best practices.
 PPS also considers student and community voices as levers for improvement of Tier 1 practices such as disciplinary policies, professional development, and classroom procedures.